 Dash it all, he had been.

 He sucked in a calming breath before turning around and smiling down into the face of his maternal aunt, Lady Fitzgibbons.
 Barely reaching his shoulder, Aunt Edith was a formidable dowager in her own right.
 Tonight, she was attired in a vivid crimson dress.
 A colorful ostrich feather waved flirtatiously in her silver-streaked hair.
-Her familiar violet perfume wafted upward tickling his nostrils.
+Her familiar, cloying violet perfume wafted upward, tickling his nostrils.

 Ian bowed over her outstretched hand.
 “Aunt Edith, you know I always delight in your company.”

 “Pshaw.
 Don’t try your charming tricks on me, young scamp.”
 She cast a quick look around the room.
 “Gads, Ian, you’re in mourning.
-Whatever are you doing here?”
+Whatever are you thinking, putting in an appearance here?”

 With a quirk of his lips, Ian said, “You don’t care a whit how my stepmother is doing.
 Or Charlotte either, for that matter.”

-Aunt Edith inclined her noble head slightly and poked him with the tortoiseshell fan again.
-He was sorely tempted to snatch the fan from her and toss it behind the greenery—after snapping it in half.
+Aunt Edith inclined her noble head slightly and poked him with the tortoiseshell fan.
+Again.
+He was sorely tempted to snatch the accessory from her and toss it behind the greenery—after snapping it in half.

 “You haven’t answered me.
 I know how much you cared for Geoff.”
 Worry shadowed her unique gray eyes.
 His mother’s eyes had been the same unusual shade.

 His gaze lingered on her.
 She was a saucy old bird, but a dear through and through.
 “I’m fine, Aunt.”

 As if compelled by an unseen force, his gaze was drawn to Miss Caruthers once more.
 A callow-faced youth escorted her to her seat where a line of eager pups stood ready to claim her for the next set.